-- During the 9th week of your pregnancy, your baby grows to about 1 inch, which is about the length of an olive.
+- Your baby grows to about 1 inch—about the length of an olive.

 - Nipples and hair follicles form.

-- Her intestinal system — pancreas, bile ducts, gallbladder, and anus — forms.
-Her intestines elongate.
+- Intestinal system forms, including the pancreas, bile ducts, gallbladder, and anus.
+Intestines elongate.

-- Muscles develop and your baby may start to move — you might feel her movements in several more weeks.
+- Muscles develop and your baby may start to move — you might feel her movements in a few more weeks.

 Good nutrition includes a healthy diet supplemented with a prenatal multivitamin as prescribed by your doctor.
 Starting now in your first trimester will help you maintain these habits throughout your pregnancy.

 “Want to hear the heartbeat?”
 “Uhhhh, yes please.”